rkeisler/ideas-for-the-taking/README.md

 1. Spatially-filter a Planck 545 GHz map to isolate the CIB.
 2. Assume this map is proportional to delta_tau, the tau anisotropy.
-3. "Screen" the Planck CMB map (e.g. Commander ruler) by the CIB map, i.e. multiply the two together.
+3. "Screen" the Planck CMB map (e.g. Commander ruler) by the delta_tau map, i.e. multiply the two together.
 4. Look for the signature of this screening in the Planck CMB data, i.e. cross-correlate (CMB x (CMB x delta_tau)).
 5. This is similar to how [Hanson et al 2013](http://arxiv.org/abs/1307.5830) used the CIB and mostly-unlensed E-modes to construct a B-mode template, then looked for those B-modes in SPTpol data.